Home /

 But the density of zinc is 7.133 g/cm^3 or 7133 kg/m3.
 So if the coating is 100 microns thick on each side, the volume of zinc deposited on a square meter of sheet would be more or less: 2 sides x (100 x 10^-6 m) thickness x 1 m^2 area = 2 x 10^-4 m^3.
 And the weight would be roughly (2 x 10^-4 m^3) x 7133 kg/m^3 or 1.427 kg.

-sidebar I've been pleased to work a lot of examples on this page just to make sure there have been no misunderstandings about the concepts.
-But there are an infinite amount of numbers, so infinity3 or infinity4 of such calculations.
-Ask away about any concepts you're not following but, sorry, I am declining additional arithmetic problems :-)
+I've been pleased to work examples on this page just to make sure there have been no misunderstandings about concepts.
+Ask away about any concepts you're not following but, sorry, I'm not doing additional arithmetic problems :-)

 Luck & Regards,